TKRoth/ABasic/Commands.md

 Print a parameter at the given channel.
 If not channel given it will be print on the screen.
 With ';' you can print any parameter directly behind each other. ',' allows to print any parameter at the next tabulators (each 8 columns).

+## ´READ variable{,variable}...´

+Read a value from a DATA parameter.
+The variable type and the type in DATA must be the same.

 ## `RECTANGLE / RECT width,height`

 Draw a filled rectangle with size of width and height in the seted color.